 As an example, when I first moved to France income taxes were paid in a lump sum at the end of the year.
 So, I needed to calculate the amount I owed every year, and then, determine how much I needed to save each month.
 It was a very archaic method that has since changed.

 Then you will want to know how much you need to pay.
-Many countries have online tax calculators.
+Many countries have online tax calculators similar to the one from the IRS.
 It’s important to use the calculator provided by the government to get the best estimate.

 When I moved to the UK, I knew exactly what I was going to pay.
 So, when my first paycheck was taxed at a higher rate, I was able to solve the problem.
 I realized I had not registered for my social security number, and once I had, I was refunded and taxed correctly.